informedcitizenry/6502.Net/README.md

         rts
 ```
 ### Loop Assembly
-Repetitions can also be handled in for/next loops, where an interation variable is initialized and incremented until a condition is met.
-The added advantage is the variable itself can be referenced in the source itself.
+Repetitions can also be handled in for/next loops, where source can be emitted repeatedly until a condition is met.
+The added advantage is the variable itself can be referenced inside the loop.
 ```
 	lda #0
-	.for i = $0400, i < $0800
+	.for i = $0400, i < $0800, i = i + 1
 	sta i
 	.next
 ```
 If required, loops can be broken out of using the `.break` directive
 ```
-    .for i = 0, i < 256
+    .for i = 0, i < 256, i = i + 1
     .if * >= $1000
         .break          ; make sure assembly does not go past $1000 .endif